cfgauss/r-novice-gapminder/_episodes/03-data-structures.md

 ~~~
 {: .output}

-R is a **vectorized** language.
+R is **vectorized**.
 This means that we can perform operations on the entire
 vector just like we did for single values previously.
-When we apply operations to a vector,
+When operations are applied to a vector,
 R returns a new vector with the results.

 ~~~